Coma112/CReports/README.md

 # Last commit 💯

+- I added the report GUI
+- I fixed the 'nothing happens' problem
-- I tried to add the GUI
+- I added if the player clicks on a report it teleports it to the target

 # Server Status ✅

--  🟥 NOT WORKING
+- 🟩 WORKING

 # TODO ⭕

 - I need to fix that if the command has not got any mentioned required permission then it's still required for some reason
-- When I run a command nothing happens.
+- I need to remove the 'Thing' text from the lore in the report menu

-# Sources I used ❓
+# Sources I used 🌐

 - ❇️ W3Schools.com
 - ❇️ spigotmc.org